 Generally, the results are available in a day or two after your scan.
 And your concerned doctor is in the right position to interpret your results.

-A Contrast Enhanced report gives a more intense information of the affected part of the body.
+A contrast-enhanced report gives more intense information on the affected part of the body.

 - It gives a sharp view of the soft tissues and internal organs,